sergeynordicresults/sergeynordicresults.github.io/war.md

 </pre></details></blockquote>

-> "IF putin was a bad guy THEN the damage would be even greater"
+> "IF putin was a bad guy THEN the damage have been even greater"

 <blockquote><details><summary>"Everything is bad in Russia NOT BECAUSE of putin, BUT because of other countries"</summary><pre translate=yes>

 Nevzorov: putin had a LOT of time to make russia great

 Jordan Peterson: If You want to understand a MEANING of actions, You should see a RESULT.
 RESULT is a MEANING